My Memories of Beeston - by Bert Toon

 bedroom window with the clothes prop.
 After going down to Mitchels' boat yard, borrowing a row boat and rowing to Clifton side, we bagged a few rabbits and the odd hare.
 When we heard the gamekeeper's

 dog barking we used to get back over the Trent fast.
 Geoff's dad and brother used to go on the gravel pits shooting ducks.
 It was before it was called Attenborough Nature Reserve.
 In those days it was

 gravel pits and bomb craters.

-Bert has promised to continue this story of Beeston, as he remembers it, and we look forward to more in due course.
+Bert has promised to continue this story of Beeston, as he remembers it.
+He has had a diificult time during lockdown and we wish him well and look forward to more in due course.